Hillshire withdraws recommendation for Pinnacle deal

 Hillshire expects to hold its stockholder meeting as early as August.
 The company will have the right to end the Pinnacle merger on Dec.
 12 regardless of whether a shareholder vote takes place.

-(Reporting by Sruthi Ramakrishnan and Shailaja Sharma in Bangalore; Editing by Joyjeet Das)
+If Pinnacle Foods terminates the deal before Hillshire stockholders vote, Pinnacle may be entitled to a termination fee of $163 million.
+(Reporting by Sruthi Ramakrishnan in Bangalore; Editing by Joyjeet Das)